openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

 There is no dedicated [ofImage](http://www.openframeworks.cc/documentation/graphics/ofImage.html) tutorial at the moment, so you will have to poke around the [openFrameworks for Processing users](http://www.openframeworks.cc/tutorials/first%20steps/002_openFrameworks_for_processing_users.html) tutorial or [004 presentation](http://www.openframeworks.cc/tutorials/first%20steps/004_presentations.html) if you want to know more about what you can do with images.

-We just need to load in our image using [loadImage()](http://www.openframeworks.cc/documentation/graphics/ofImage.html#!show_loadImage) and draw it at the top left corner of the screen with [draw(0,0)](http://www.openframeworks.cc/documentation/graphics/ofImage.html#show_draw).
+We just need to load our image using [loadImage()](http://www.openframeworks.cc/documentation/graphics/ofImage.html#!show_loadImage) and draw it at the top left corner of the screen with [draw(0,0)](http://www.openframeworks.cc/documentation/graphics/ofImage.html#show_draw).

 Great!
 Image loaded.
 Now, we want to create a mesh with some vertices.
-If we only want to create vertices at the location of stars, then we will need to get access to the color information of the pixels using image.[getColor(x, y)](http://www.openframeworks.cc/documentation/graphics/ofImage.html#show_getColor).
+If we only want to create vertices at the location of stars, we can do that by searching through our pixels and look for 'bright' colors.
+In order to do this, we will need to get access to the color information of the pixels using image.[getColor(x, y)](http://www.openframeworks.cc/documentation/graphics/ofImage.html#show_getColor).
 We want to loop through the pixels in the image and apply a [threshold](http://en.wikipedia.org/wiki/Thresholding_(image_processing)) such that we only create a vertex at the pixel locations where the intensity of the color is greater than some value.

 Add a mesh to HubbleMesh.h:
 ~~~.h